hugomg/lullaby/README.md

 For the `script` and `style` elements, the content parameter must be a [`Raw`](#raw-text) string.
 The reason for this is that these elements contain executable Javascript and CSS code instead of regular entity-encodable text.

-Otherwise, an element is considered "Normal" and its allowed to contain anything.
+Otherwise, an element is considered "Normal" and it is allowed to contain anything.

 Lullaby does not attempt to detect nesting restrictions in HTML (for example, `div` is not allowed inside `p`).
 For these, you should use a separate HTML validator.

-Additionally, Lullaby does not support foreign elements, such as MathML and SVG.
+Additionally, Lullaby does not support foreign elements, such as MathML and SVG (you can still use the RawHtml feature for those though).

 ##Attribute Types

-To help detect errors and avoid [Cross Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities, not every HTML attribute in Lullaby is allowed to receive arbitrary string values.
-Attributes are classified in the followed categories:
+To help detect errors and avoid [Cross Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities, Lullaby classifies attributes according to what values they are allowed to receive.
+The 5 categories are Text, Raw, Enumerated, Boolean and URL:

+Lullaby should be aware of all attributes in the HTML5 specification.
+For a full list of attributes, including their category and what elements they are allowed on, see the lullaby/html_data.lua file.

 ###Text attributes

 These are safe attributes that can receive user-supplied values without anything too bad happening.
-Lullaby represents their values with regular Lua strings.
+Lullaby expects their values to be a Lua string.

 Examples: `id`, `class`, `title`, `data-XXX` attributes